Today a white woman got on the bus, and I was struck by her confidence.

 As some coworkers recently pointed out, I always will be.
 Even if I were to marry a native (as they have), even if I were to become fluent in the language (as some foreigners do), I still wouldn’t be fully embraced, because it all comes down to blood.

 I do have some Korean blood, so I suppose I hold more hope of acceptance than most, but still.
+I will never be a full Korean.
+I will always be an outsider.
 Being an outsider isn’t easy.
 It’s one of those experiences that changes you.

 But ultimately, my goal isn’t to separate myself from society, but rather to connect.
 I don’t want to just become a woman confident in her own skin, but one who makes life brighter for everyone around her.
 And as an outsider, I have unique opportunities every day to do just that.